 These moist blondies won’t look done when you take them out of the oven, but resist over-baking them.
 You definitely don’t want dried-out blondies.
 With a bit of speckled darkness, like a bottle-blond whose roots are showing, but in an on-purpose, ombré way.
 Stylin’.
 Get the Flourless Chocolate Chip Chickpea Blondies recipe.

-This rich, creamy, chocolatey dessert has so many swaps.
+This rich, creamy, chocolatey dessert from “The Love and Lemons” cookbook has so many swaps.
 It’s sweetened with maple syrup instead of sugar, uses almond milk instead of dairy milk, dark chocolate instead of semisweet or milk chocolate, and whipped coconut cream instead of whipped heavy cream.
+Oh, and of course, there are mashed avocados to make it fluffy and silky without any dairy.
 Get the Dark Chocolate Avocado Mousse with Coconut Cream recipe.

 This “nice cream” is made with frozen bananas and cocoa powder, all in your blender.
 The vegan aquafaba fluff is a magical marshmallow alternative to cap it off.
 Get the High Protein Rocky Road Blender Ice Cream with Aquafaba Fluff recipe.